The unexpected pleasures of a Temecula Valley getaway

 The daily aerial show you can catch (or be part of)

 Thrill-seekers have been ballooning around this region since the early 1900s, but the pursuit has become so popular that you now have your choice of daily departures in Temecula Valley.
-California Dreamin’ Balloon Adventures, A Grape Escape Balloon Adventure and Magical Adventure Balloon Rides take off almost every morning, and almost always over the winelands, where you’ll float over idyllic vineyards and groves.
+Cielo Balloons, California Dreamin’ Balloon Adventures, A Grape Escape Balloon Adventure and Magical Adventure Balloon Rides take off almost every morning, and almost always over the winelands, where you’ll float over idyllic vineyards and groves.

 Whether you’re watching from the ground or from the basket of a balloon—the latter offering you a view onto the kaleidoscope of additional balloons rising, drifting or descending all around you—the show is surreal, and never more so when someone is skydiving from one of the baskets in question.
 If you want to be that person, check with the local operators about arrangements.
 You’ll be the talk—and toast–of your fellow ballooners that day.